 That is why it is important that all Canadians are aware of how being active can impact their health.
 As a parent, you know that staying active benefits your child's physical development and helps them stay healthy, too!
 Being physically active can help with children's blood pressure, weight and self-esteem.

 Recreation and Parks Month (JRPM) is an annual community mobilization movement that takes place in parks, schools, recreation centres and neighbourhoods across Ontario.
 JRPM engages hundreds of thousands of children and families in activities that increase physical activity, promote healthy eating and encourage safe play.
-This community is sponsored by best online casino canada is committed to bringing their members more than just a great gambling experience!
+This community is sponsored by best online casino canada - such as Fresh Casino - because such large organizations know how important it is to maintain mental and physical health!
+Casino Fresh is also known for its several bonus offers and special events for its loyal customers.
+The online casino is committed to bringing their members more than just a great gambling experience!

 It has been found that if parents spend time guiding their children on healthy activities rather than imposing them on children will better encourage healthy behaviours later in life